Penetration Testing

 Pre-engagement

 Scope definition, rules of engagement, legal authorization, emergency contacts, and testing window.
-Nothing starts without written sign-off on boundaries.
+Nothing starts without written sign-off.

 Intelligence gathering